cider-ci/cider-ci_documentation-source/source/installation/setup-and-deployment/index.md

 The [Cider-CI Deploy Project] enables fully **automatized installation, configuration** and **upgrading** of your environment.
-It supports the _Linux_ based Ubuntu 16.04 "Trusty" or Debian 8 "Jessie" operating systems out of the box.
+It supports the _Linux_ based Ubuntu 16.04 "Xenial" or Debian 8 "Jessie" operating systems out of the box.
 The automated deploy requires [Ansible] of version 2.1 or later on the [control machine].
 We will discuss the set-up in the next section.